-I’m an upper Midwestern guy who recently entered the "Buick stage" of life given my present eligibility for senior discounts.
+I’m an upper Midwestern guy who has recently entered the "Buick stage" of life and decided to migrate to Florida.
 This blog is an attempt to rectify discordant aspects within my Christian faith ... or what often feels like my lack of Christian faith.
 Things which make life more enjoyable include strong black coffee, charcoal grilling anytime of the year, putz'ing at a table saw, playing chess, a good orthopedic surgeon and an occasional IPA.
 Please feel free to poke around and comment as you wish.
 I welcome discussion and the insights of others.

 View all posts by Bob

 3 thoughts on “Laying on hands or laying off staff”